v2pan/Master_thesis/README.md

 The pipeline also good results for the example from the predecessor **row_calculus_pipeline**.
 Therefore, it can be regarded as an improvement.

+Now the question arose, having shown that the pipeline can handle equalities and smaller/bigger comparisons.
+Can it handle unequalities?
+So far it is returning the excat oposit-